Environmental Ethics and Behaviour Change DUMF5060

 - Available to Visiting Students: Yes

-This 20 credit course introduces the philosophical, social, political and scientific issues of environmental ethics, environmental policy, technological choice, and the relationship between these and business ethics and behaviour change.
+This course introduces the philosophical, social, political and scientific issues of environmental ethics, environmental policy, technological choice, and the relationship between these and behaviour change.
 The intention is to provide essential background for an environmentally-oriented discipline; to sensitise students to the ethical dimensions of their subject and its professional practice; and, not least, to enable them to justify to their eventual colleagues and clients the importance and appropriateness of their activities.
 The course presumes no prior exposure to ethical questions.

 Mondays 10.00-12.00 (Glasgow)